-Data collected during this study will be provided to the ChEss database which is a component of the Census of Marine Life (CoML) Ocean Biogeographic Information System (OBIS) data base.
+Data is provided to the ChEss database, which is a component of the Census of Marine Life (CoML) Ocean Biogeographic Information System (OBIS) data base.
 All gene sequences will be submitted to the international genetic data base, GenBank.
 The work proposed here will contribute significantly to the goals of the Atlantic Equatorial Belt studies of the ChEss program, particularly the components that will allow interpretation of our findings in the context of seeps around the world.
 The second component of the CoML program relevant to this project is the CoMargE component.
-Dr. Carney, co-director of CoMargE and supported by the MMS Coastal Marine Program, will transfer past MMS survey data into the CoML OBIS database system.
-Therefore, procedures and software are already in place to carry out data transfer to this International Marine Life database.
+Dr. Carney, codirector of CoMargE and supported by the MMS Coastal Marine Program, will transfer past MMS survey data into the CoML OBIS database system.